prachtsaal/prachtsaal.berlin/.github/pull_request_template.md

 ---
-branch will be deployed to prachtsaal-berlin-(branch name).surge.sh
+branch will be deployed to https://prachtsaal-berlin-(branch name).surge.sh